optsuite/optlib/README.md

 require "optsuite" / "optlib" @ "git#master"
 ```

-The convex library uses mathlib4 as a dependency, command `lake exe cache get` can be used to fetch mathlib4 cache.
+The optlib library uses mathlib4 as a dependency, command `lake exe cache get` can be used to fetch mathlib4 cache.

-### Contribute to the `Convex` library
+### Contribute to the `Optlib` library

 The command